 Entrance Fee for Tara National Park

-We did not see even a single spot which could have been the official entrance.
-We never had to pay anything anywhere, except when we drove from Tara National Park to Mokra Gora and then to Bosnia border.
+We did not see even a single spot that could have been the official entrance.
+We never had to pay anything anywhere, except when we drove from Tara National Park to Mokra Gora and then to the Bosnian border.
 At that moment we paid a small fee that was less than 1 euro per person.

 How to Reach Tara National Park